SQL Server Dynamic Account

 |

-which you must connect.
+database server to which you must connect.
 Note: Remove the port number for Windows-based

 authentication when connecting to SQL Server account with multiple or named